mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 <p class="description">Trap focus within a DOM node.</p>

-`TrapFocus` is a utility component that manage focus for its descendants.
+`TrapFocus` is a utility component that manages focus for its descendants.
-This is useful when implementing overlays like modal dialogs, which should not allow focus to escape them while open.
+This is useful when implementing overlays like modal dialogs, which should not allow focus to escape while open.

-When `open={true}` the trap enables, pressing <kbd>Tab</kbd> or <kbd>Shift+Tab</kbd> will circle focus within the inner focusable elements of the component.
+When `open={true}` the trap is enabled, and pressing <kbd>Tab</kbd> or <kbd>Shift+Tab</kbd> will rotate focus within the inner focusable elements of the component.

 - 📦 [1.5 kB gzipped](https://material-ui.com/size-snapshot).
 - ⚛️ Support portals